raz8153/PyChristmas/README.md

 # Getting Started

 Let me give a brief idea of what we are gonna do.
-We are gonna make a greeting care with maroon-ish back ground with a mtext written on it saying ***"Merry Cristmas"***.
+We are gonna make a greeting card with maroon-ish back ground with a text written on it saying ***"Merry Cristmas"***.
 Great !
 We are done !
  Nope, just kidding .
 We are gonna add a christmas tree too.
-That is, we need a green tree with brown bark , a yellow/golden star on top and tiny red balls on either sides of the tree.
+That is, we need a green tree with brown stem, a yellow/golden star on top and tiny red balls on either sides of the tree.

 @@@@@@@@@![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)

 To break it down a bit more, we have made the leaves and stem out of multiple boxes or rectangles, with tiny circles on either end of the rectangle.
-And finally a star on top on the centre.
+And finally a star on top at the centre.
 @@@@@@@@@![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)
 # Shall we start Coding then ?

 Create a new [repl.it](https://repl.it) project and select **Python** as the language from the drop down menu on the right.

 We are gonna make 2 python files .
-(Writing in single page may make it a bit too complicated to understand) 1- ******Figures.py****** - A python file in which we code the functions that we will use to create the boxes/rectangles , the tiny circles and the star.
+(Writing in single page may make it a bit too complicated to understand) 1 - ******Figures.py****** - A python file in which we code the functions that we will use to create the boxes/rectangles , the tiny circles and the star.
-2- ******ChristmasTree.py****** - A python file in which we call the functions of boxes and circles and stars to make a christmas tree.
+2 - ******ChristmasTree.py****** - A python file in which we call the functions of boxes and circles and stars to make a christmas tree.
 And finally, we will add a greeting on the bottom of the screen as you saw above

 # Lets code Figures.py first.